North Bay Consortium

-The Departments of Psychiatry at the three training sites provide individual, group, couples, family, child and adolescent therapy, psychological testing, and psycho-educational programs such as stress reduction, couples communication, assertiveness, mindful meditation and other classes.
-Chemical dependency services include outpatient adult programs, as well as adolescent and family programs.
+The Departments of Mental Health at the four training sites provide individual, group, couples, family, child and adolescent therapy, psychological testing, and psycho-educational programs such as stress reduction, couples communication, assertiveness, mindful meditation and other classes.
+Addiction medicine recovery services include outpatient adult programs, as well as adolescent and family programs.
 Our departments also provide Intensive Outpatient Programs (IOPs) that serve crisis patients and recently hospitalized individuals, or those who would otherwise be at risk for hospitalization.
 In addition, the departments offer a wide range of therapy groups to address problems associated with stages of life (children to elders) and a variety of diagnostic specific groups such as Dialectic Behavioral Therapy, Mindful Mood Management and Job Stress.
 Members of the staff represent a variety of theoretical orientations ranging from psychodynamic to cognitive behavioral therapy.

 - Program Mission and Training Model